plasne/openid-connect/README.md

     -   The access_token must never be exposed to the client.

     -   The access_token will expire.
 If it is needed for longer, a refresh_token must be kept to extend access.

+    -   The refresh_token can also be used to get an access_token for a different resource.

 -   S2S authentication flows can be used to get access_tokens under a shared principal.